-\begin{rmk} The removal of line segments that determine the decomposition translate as follows: \begin{enumerate} \item In the planar black and white graph, bivalent black vertices are those that border bivalent white vertices correspond to freely movable line segments.
-These are the ones than can be removed in a (de)composition. \item If line segments are moved to ``+'' crossings the effect on the graphs is a merging of two black vertices
+A more complicated diagram is given in Figure~\ref{fig:boxcell}.
+The removal of line segments that determine the decomposition translate as follows: \begin{enumerate} \item In the planar black and white graph, bivalent black vertices are those that border bivalent white vertices correspond to freely movable line segments.
+These are the ones than can be removed in a (de)composition. \item If line segments are moved to ``+'' crossings, the effect on the graphs is a merging of two black vertices.

-\item In the b/w graph the black vertices are decorated by the source and target objects. \item in the suspension graph the black vertices are the tensor product of the objects belonging to the sub--line--segments of the full line segment. \end{enumerate} \end{rmk} The following Remark translates the algorithm of \S\ref{par:algpar}. \begin{rmk}\mbox{} \begin{enumerate} \item In the b/w graph the removal of a movable horizontal line segment in the decomposable box diagram corresponds to the deletion of the corresponding bivalent black vertex and the contraction of the edge between the two neighboring white vertices.
-If there is a labelling, the new label is the composition.
+\item In the b/w graph, the black vertices are decorated by the source and target objects. \item in the suspension graph, the black vertices are the tensor product of the objects belonging to the sub--line--segments of the full line segment. \end{enumerate} The algorithm of \S\ref{par:algpar} in this language reads: \begin{enumerate} \item In the b/w graph, the removal of a movable horizontal line segment in the decomposable box diagram corresponds to the deletion of the corresponding bivalent black vertex and the contraction of the edge between the two neighboring white vertices.
+If there is a labeling, the new label is the composition.

 The removal of a horizontal line segment corresponds to the merging of two parallel neighboring black-white-black strands where the white vertex is bivalent.
-If there is a labelling, upon merging labels are tensored.
+If there is a labeling, upon merging labels are tensored.

 \item In the suspension graph, a horizontal line piece can be removed in the generalized box diagram, if it belongs to a bivalent black vertex.
 Then the procedure is the same as above.